-Below are a list of several different arthritis medications, their action in the body, the minerals and nutrients they strip from the body and counteraction with vitamins and herbal remedies as well as any side effects that may be experienced.
+Below is a list of several different arthritis medications, their action in the body, the minerals and nutrients they strip from the body and counteraction with vitamins and herbal remedies as well as any side effects that may be experienced.
 Make sure to speak with your physician if you have any questions about your medication, or if you would like to make changes to your treatment plan.

-Codeine is an opium derived pain reliever.
+Codeine is an opium-derived pain reliever.
 It is either used by itself or with a combination of other medications in the treatment of pain.

 Avoid herbs with high levels of tannins such as; green tea, black tea, uva ursi, red raspberry leaves, black walnut, oak and witch hazel.
 Tannins will interfere with the absorption of the codeine.
 Codeine should also not be combined with alcohol consumption as it will increase side effects of the medication.